Noom is one of the few companies making good money on Android — or so it appears. Now, the company is raking in some investment dollars, too.

 Noom was founded in 2011 in New York by Artem Petakov, a former Google employee who founded and then led the user-created map content team at the search giant, and Saeju Jeong, a former music executive.

 RRE Ventures is an early-stage venture capital firm headquartered in New York City.
-Since our founding in 1994 we have sought out and partnered with extraordinary entrepreneurs who seek to disrupt and transform industries.
-RRE is a lon... read more »
+Since our founding in 1994 we have sought out and partnered with extraordinary entrepreneurs who seek to d...
+All RRE Ventures news »